Alabama Sheriff Legally Took $750,000 Meant To Feed Inmates, Bought Beach House

 Inmate's diets, sheriff's responsibility

-Alabama's controversial system hearkens back to a different era, when county jails were more of a Mom-and-Pop operation and feeding inmates was often the responsibility of a sheriff's wife.
+Alabama's controversial system hearkens back to a different era, when county jails were more of a mom and pop operation and feeding inmates was often the responsibility of a sheriff's wife.

-Today in Alabama, sheriffs are personally responsible for feeding inmates in their jails, and receive funds to cover the cost.
+Today in Alabama, sheriffs are personally responsible for feeding inmates in their jails and receive funds to cover the cost.
 For state inmates, it's less than $2 per inmate per day; for county, city or federal inmates, the amount can be higher.

-If sheriffs feed inmates on even less than that, they can "keep and retain" whatever's left over.
+If sheriffs feed inmates on less than that, they can "keep and retain" whatever is left over.

 Lawyer Aaron Littman, at the Southern Center for Human Rights, said in a January statement that the practice of pocketing leftover funds was a "dubious interpretation" of the law that "raises grave ethical concerns, invites public corruption, and creates a perverse incentive to spend as little as possible on feeding people who are in jail."
 He argues the sheriffs are supposed to manage the funds, not personally profit from them.